-With pandemic restrictions in place, many people are feeling cooped up in their homes.
+With the pandemic still posing a risk, it's easy to feel cooped up at home.
 Bring the outside in by gifting a houseplant.
 Plants add charm to your home, clean the air you breathe, and studies find they help with feelings of loneliness.

 Reading can provide a healthy distraction from life’s day-to-day worries and pressures, while also making us smarter, happier and more empathetic toward others.
 For your senior giftees, reading can help keep their mind sharp.

 - Water bottle

 It may seem like a simple gesture, but encouraging water consumption is the gift that keeps on giving.
 Water flushes toxins and fuels the body, and staying hydrated can help lower stress levels and improve sleep quality.

 - Scented … anything

 Essential oils have been de-stressing anxious people for centuries, tapping into smell receptors that send calming messages to the brain.
 Scents such as lavender, rose or bergamot in a diffuser or eye pillow are perfect for easing holiday worries.